FRRouting/frr/doc/developer/building-frr-on-ubuntu1804.rst

 are correct.
 If the files are not already present, FRR will create them.

 It's also important to consider _which_ files to create.
-FRR supports writing configuration to a monolithic file, :file:`/etc/frr/frr.conf`, which is not recommended.
+FRR supports writing configuration to a monolithic file, :file:`/etc/frr/frr.conf`.

 .. seealso:: *VTYSH* section of user guide